 - Mix gingersnaps, sugar, salt and butter in a bowl until combined and press into the bottom and about an inch or two up the sides of a 9″ or 10″ springform pan.

 - Place in the preheated oven and bake for 10 minutes.
 Take out and cool completely.
 Turn off the oven.

 - While the crust is baking, make the caramel: Cook sugar, corn syrup, water and a pinch of salt in a heavy bottomed, 3 quart saucepan over medium heat.
 Stir only until sugar is dissolved, then let the mixture come to a boil.

 - Boil mixture until it turns a deep golden caramel, about 10 minutes.
 DO NOT STIR.
 EVER.

 - Remove from heat and carefully pour the cream and vanilla down the side of the pan.
 Be careful, the mixture will bubble and steam.

 - Turn burner to low and place pot back on.
 Stir carefully until the caramel is smooth.
 Remove from heat and let cool.

-- In a large bowl, combine cream cheese, eggs, egg yolks and vanilla; mix until smooth.
-Add in the sugar, flour and heavy cream and blend until smooth.
+- Add in the sugar, flour and heavy cream and mix on low speed until fully incorporated, about 1-2 minutes.
 Do not over-mix as this will create more air bubbles which can contribute to your cake cracking.